Skip to content

 Related information

-Accessing member accounts in your organization
+Accessing member accounts in an organization with AWS Organizations

-Managing AWS accounts in your organization
+Managing accounts in an organization with AWS Organizations

-Switching to an IAM role (AWS CLI)
+Switch to an IAM role (AWS CLI)